internetitem/logback-elasticsearch-appender/README.md

  * `includeMdc` (optional, default false): If set to `true`, then all [MDC](http://www.slf4j.org/api/org/slf4j/MDC.html) values will be mapped to properties on the JSON payload.
  * `maxMessageSize` (optional, default -1): If set to a number greater than 0, truncate messages larger than this length, then append "`..`" to denote that the message was truncated
  * `authentication` (optional): Add the ability to send authentication headers (see below)
- * `enableContextMap` (optional): If the latest parameter in logger call is of type java.util.Map then all content of it will be traversed and written to `message` with prefix `context.*`
+ * `enableContextMap` (optional): If the latest parameter in logger call is of type java.util.Map then all content of it will be traversed and written with prefix `context.*`.
+For event-specific custom fields.

 The fields `@timestamp` and `message` are always sent and can not currently be configured.
 Additional fields can be sent by adding `<property>` elements to the `<properties>` set.

  * `name` (required): Key to be used in the log event